- Jeanette Y. Bennion

 - Prime Contract Management

 Los Alamos National Laboratory (LANL) is committed to operating in accordance with the highest standards of ethics and compliance and with its core values of service to the nation, ethical conduct and personal accountability, mutual respect, excellence in work, and teamwork.
 LANL must demonstrate to customers and the public that the Laboratory is accountable for its actions and that it conducts business in a trustworthy manner.
 The Laboratory is managed and operated by Los Alamos National Security, LLC (LANS), under contract number DE-AC52-06NA25396 for the Department of Energy’s National Nuclear Security Administration (NNSA).

 The LANS contract began in 2006 and currently runs through September 30, 2017.
-The contract, which lists fees earned by LANS, is posted on the NNSA website.
+The prime contract, which lists fees earned by LANS, is posted here (pdf).
 The contract is for seven years, with the opportunity for LANS to earn up to 13 additional years.
 If LANS earns all years, the contract would expire in 2026.

 Under the contract, the government reimburses LANS for the allowable costs of running the Laboratory and its programs.
 Additionally, each year a Performance Evaluation Plan (PEP) is completed.
 The document outlines certain additional fees that LANS may earn if it completes the objectives in the PEP.

 This performance fee is used for nonallowable costs, which range from recruiting and retention of the world’s foremost scientists and engineers to an annual employee picnic.
 Some of the performance fee pays for collaborative research with the University of California.
 Some $3 million per year is invested in Northern New Mexico through community giving, educational programs, and economic development.
 The remainder goes to the LANS parent organizations.

 The land upon which the Laboratory sits, its buildings, and its equipment are all owned by the federal government.